rradczewski/ymmv/_drafts/Why_-_Pair_Programming_Interviews.markdown

 ## The pairing

 - Working on a production code base
+  - Legal ramifications
+    > I don't care about that too much
+    > Worst case, you throw away a few hours of pair programming and rewrite everything from scratch
+    > If legal steps in on this, either ask the candidate to delete the result (might leave them dissatisfied) or make them sign the simplest form you can come up with to cover against this...

 - Managing expectations about what we should achieve
 - Do not Pair-Programm with a candidate if you're not coding on the project in your day-to-day
 - Goal: